-This was the ministry closest to her heart.
-She was instrumental in changing the delivery of care from "Her job was to look after kids like ourselves, but it didn't stop there.
+"Her job was to look after kids like ourselves, but it didn't stop there.
 When we left, she felt it her duty to continue looking after us.
 She set my brother up in a unit in Goulburn.
 I moved into a flat and she helped furnish it, get the bond together and even provided me with meals at times."
 After St John's closed in the late 1980s, Sr Margaret moved to Canberra and worked in family care at Marymead Child and Family Centre, followed by pastoral ministry through Centacare's family support program.
 At the time of her death, she was involved in parish ministry, in a voluntary capacity, in Aranda parish.
-Sr Margaret is survived by her brother, Michael, sister Anne (Jeffrey) and sister-in-law Paula.
-Mass of Christian Burial for the repose of Sr Margaret's soul was celebrated at St Raphael's Church, Queanbeyan, with Bishop Pat Power as principal Internet www.cg.catholic.org.au Addition matches historic altar Restoration of Sts Peter and Paul's Old Cathedral, Goulburn, is ongoing with work being carried out on the northern gable at the same time as interior refurbishment.
-A new ambo constructed of marble to match the Bishop Barry altar has been installed.
-The ambo was designed by Goulburn parish priest Fr Dermid McDermott and architect Mr Garry Dutaillis to complement the Bishop Barry altar.
-The symbols of the lion, the eagle, the ox and the young man, representing the four evangelists is featured on the front of the ambo.
-This is in keeping with the symbols on the original marble altar installed in 1928.
+Sr Margaret is survived by her brother, Michael, sister Anne (Jeffrey) and sister-in-law Paula.Mass of Christian Burial for the repose of Sr Margaret's soul was celebrated at St Raphael's Church, Queanbeyan, with Bishop Pat Power as principal celebrant.

-ABOVE: The ambo was consecrated by Fr Laurie Bent at a vigil Mass.
-14 - CATHOLIC VOICE December 2009 Parish builds one-to-one Parishioners of Corpus Christi, South Tuggeranong, have undertaken a project that will foster their own community at the same time as As numbers attending Mass at Holy Family Church, Gowrie, have increased, the community faced the problem of providing a suitable gathering space so people would feel welcome to meet before and after celebrations.
+people www.cg.catholic.org.au Parish builds one-to-one Parishioners of Corpus Christi, South Tuggeranong, have undertaken a project that will foster their own community at the same time as helping others.
+As numbers attending Mass at Holy Family Church, Gowrie, have increased, the community faced the problem of providing a suitable gathering space so people would feel welcome to meet before and after celebrations.
 The work entails providing a larger foyer area and more accessible toilets in the building.
 There has also been an emphasis on providing for the surrounds by capturing rain off the roof to water the gardens which surround the church.
 It is also hoped to place solar panels on the roof.
 Inside, steps have been undertaken to enhance the sacred space.

-Students learn trade Year 11 students from Lumen Christi Catholic College, Pambula, took the chance to learn from a qualified tradesperson and help their school when they built bricked seating areas.
+As the parish also wanted to link with other communities, it launched the One-to-One project which sought to commit half of the money raised for the church development to help Karinya House; the At Home Project in Queanbeyan; L'Arche; Marymead and CatholicCare.
+Over the past nine months about \$26,000 has been raised, half of which has been donated to the five groups Students learn trade Year 11 students from Lumen Christi Catholic College, Pambula, took the chance to learn from a qualified tradesperson and help their school when they built bricked seating areas.
 In an effort to encourage students to consider an apprenticeship as a career pathway, The Australian Brick and Block Training Federation provides bricks and tuition to schools across Australia.
 Hard at work (from left) are: James Grant, Cameron Strickland, Brent Wilson and Taylor.
+THE COMPLETE PACKAGE: